Market Updates for June 29, 2018

 Raw material prices firming due to the cheapest ground fish compared to Pacific and Atlantic cod.
 Continued substitutions from cod consumers driving up demand and cost.
 Available raw material is in short supply.

-Supply is good and costs have declined after Lent on key sizes.
+Supply is good and costs have been stable with only minor adjustments to market .
 This is a more cost effective substitute for the higher priced domestic lake fish items where applicable.

-The S American Mahi season began last fall and costs have softened compared to last season.
-Prices have adjusted downward and should stabilize for most of the summer grilling season.
-Supply is plentiful.
+The S American Mahi Mahi season began last fall and costs have softened compared to the same time last year.
+Prices have adjusted downward and are expected to stabilize for most of the summer grilling season where current supply is plentiful.
+Typically the spring season brings added containers from Taiwan, but reports now indicate that they are having a poor start with reduced catches yielding less overall supply available to enter the market.

 Cost fingerlings increased after Chinese New Year instead when market expected a drop.
 US trade commission assesses preliminary higher duty rates in Swai.
 Prices firm with short supply until end of 2018/early 2019.